FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_instance_v3.html.markdown

   (Optional)
   Specifies the parameter group ID.
 Changing this parameter will create a new resource.

+* `fixed_ip` - (Optional) Specifies an intranet floating IP address of the RDS instance.
+  Changing this parameter will create a new resource.

 * `time_zone` - (Optional) Specifies the UTC time zone.
 The value ranges from UTC-12:00 to UTC+12:00 at the full hour, and defaults to *UTC*.